WanderListen

 Take students into Grand Canyon National Park with a completed 7-stop WanderListen virtual field trip that turns canyon scale, rock layers, erosion, the Colorado River, Indigenous homelands, trail access, and public-land stewardship into a place-based classroom lesson.

-This is not a simple Google Slides virtual tour.
 Students open a WanderListen app-style virtual field trip with narrated audio, map-based exploration, stop images, geology and map support visuals, and classroom-ready response activities.

 What students practice